.

 Wat Saket Bangkok

 Wat Saket Bangkok, more officially Ratcha Wora Maha Wihan, is a Buddhist temple in Rattanakosin, not far from the famous Khao San Road.
 The famous Golden Mount is easily visible from a distance.
+The golden mount we see today is built on the remains of a previous unsuccessful attempt to create a massive chedi on the soft grounds of the temple.

 Tuesday Buddha Posture – The Reclining Buddha (Parinibbāna)